Pakistan military will 'preserve dignity' despite ex-chief's trial

 Musharraf has denied all the charges and dismissed them as politically motivated.

-He is living under house arrest in his farmhouse on the outskirts of the capital.
+He is banned from leaving the country and lives under medical supervision at his farmhouse on the outskirts of the capital.

 (Reporting by Mehreen Zahra-Malik; Editing by Katharine Houreld and Robert Birsel)